aminch/8-bit-pc-pi-compile/README.md

 - `make autostart_x64sc`
   Add a command to your `~/.bash_profile` so that `x64sc` launches automatically when you log in on the console (not via SSH).

+- `make tools`
+  Install useful tools for working on the Pi, starting with Midnight Commander (`mc`), a text-based file manager.
+  Run `mc` in the terminal to launch it.

 - `make clean`
   Remove all downloaded and built files.